LatticeQCD/AnalysisToolbox/docs/_sources/glossary/latqcdtools.statistics.statistics.md.txt

 `BAIC(xdata, ydata, cov, func, args=(), params=(), Ncut=0, modelPrior=1) -> float`

     Bayesian Akaike information criterion of 2208.14983.
+It uses the chi^2 as its likelihood function and includes penalties for having many fit parameters and cutting many data from your original sample.

     Args:
         xdata (array-like)